-Another option is to head to the Sunshine Meadows, which is known for its wildflowers in the summer, and skiing in the winters.
-During the fall months, you will be welcomes to a vibrant orange hue!
+Another option is to head to the Sunshine Meadows, which is known for its wildflowers in the summer, and skiing in the winter.
+During the fall months, you will be welcomed to a vibrant orange hue!

-With fall ambience you can expect festivals, pumpkin spice lattes and seasonal markets.
-Participate in a road race, film festival in the mountains or welcome Santa early in town!
+With fall ambiance you can expect festivals, pumpkin spice lattes, and seasonal markets.
+Participate in a road race, film festival in the mountains, or welcome Santa early in town!

 Be sure to check Banff and Lake Louise Tourism website for the latest!

 6. Check out wildlife in and around Banff